alpha-bytes/zs50-faker/README.md

 ### Testing Locally

 The [package.json](./package.json) file contains an npm script `serve` that can be used to test functions on a local server.
 This command first runs `tsc` to transpile Typescript src to js.
 Then, it calls the `netlify-lambda` cli to build the minified source to run.
+These build files should not be committed to source control and have been .gitignored.

 ### Deploying Changes